btford/grunt-conventional-changelog/README.md

 ## Options

-Supports all options from [conventional-changelog](http://github.com/ajoslin/conventional-changelog), with the following changes and additions:
+Supports all options from [conventional-changelog](https://github.com/ajoslin/conventional-changelog#documentation), with the following additions:

 ### dest
 Defaults to `CHANGELOG.md`.
 The destination to write the changelog, and to read the existing changelog from.

-### version
-Defaults to version in `grunt.config('pkg')` or `package.json`.

-### repository
-Defaults to `repository` or `repository.url`, found in `grunt.config('pkg')` or `package.json`.

-By default, it expects a github repository.
-Check [conventional-changelog's README](http://github.com/ajoslin/conventional-changelog) for information on using non-github repositories.

 ### editor
 If specified, it runs given command before finishing the task.
 This is useful if you want to manually polish the generated changelog.

-For instance you can set it to `sublime -w`.
+For instance you can set it to `subl -w`.

 ## License
 BSD